2nd Year

 • The French Nouvelle Vague: François Truffaut, Alain Resnais, Jean-Luc Godard

-Writing for the stage requires, in order to be effective, an understanding of the essence of dramatic art.
-Compared to literary writing, it does not only take into account the relationship between the writer and the reader of the text, but rather the communication of meaning in the performance itself.
-A dramaturgical text is a story that expresses the personal vision of the playwright but at the same time develops the conflicts of the plot leading through a climax to the final resolution; it sketches the characters, their emotions, the needs that motivate their actions; it is a text written to be performed and pronounced through dialogues and actions, but also through silences and non-actions.
-The functional level of the text, within the narratological analysis, is approached from the point of view of both the story and the plot, the former informing the viewer of the events narrated while the latter conveys the information on which the narrator (writer or director) wants his or her attention to dwell.
-Starting from the text and its plot, therefore, the analysis is extended to the individual characters whose aspects are addressed:
+Writing for the stage requires, to be effective, an understanding of the essence of dramatic art.
+Compared to literary writing, it does not only consider the relationship between the writer and the reader but rather the conveyance of meaning in the performance itself.
+A dramaturgical text is a story that expresses the personal vision of the playwright but at the same time develops the plot conflicts leading through a climax to the final resolution; it sketches the characters, their emotions, the needs motivating their actions; it is a text written to be performed and pronounced through dialogues and actions, but also through silences and non-actions.
+The functional level of the text, within narratological analysis, is addressed both from the point of view of the story and the plot: the former informs the spectator of the narrated events, while the latter conveys the information on which the narrator (writer or director) wants his attention to focus.
+Starting from the text and its plot, the analysis is then extended to the individual characters of which all aspects are covered:

 - Static definition: when it never changes within the plot